opencybersecurityalliance/PACE/docs/Pace_Sbom_Vex_Flags_Prioritization/README.md

 Which playbook/actions are executed depends on the situational environment at the time.
 The situations for this set of use cases are:
-- all quiet
+- I. all quiet
-- criminal hackers in various stages of infiltrating an organization for financial gain
+- II. criminal hackers in various stages of infiltrating an organization for financial gain
-- foreign nation state hackers in various stages of infiltrating an organization to gain intelligence
+- III. foreign nation state hackers in various stages of infiltrating an organization to gain intelligence
-- foreign nation state hackers in various stages of infiltrating a hospital to decrease US military combat readiness (ie to hurt or kill US Military personnel)
+- IV. foreign nation state hackers in various stages of infiltrating a hospital to decrease US military combat readiness (ie to hurt or kill US Military personnel)

 The situation (ie quiet, criminal, intel, casualties) will be one of the inputs